TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2023-04-07-socratic-seminar-9.md

 ### Payjoin rust implementatioon

 Taiwan Bitdevs' Dan Gould introduces his payjoin toolkit end of last month.
 Payjoin is one of the ways to use Bitcoin in a privacy-preserving manner.

+Taiwan BitDevs have some questions about

 [tweet](https://twitter.com/bitgould/status/1640746521829208066?s=20)

 [wasabi inputs flagged by custodial services](https://www.nobsbitcoin.com/el-salvadors-chivo-wallet-is-reportedly-flagging-and-freezing-txs-from-wasabi/)

 ### Taproot buried in Bitcoin Core